k8snetworkplumbingwg/sriov-network-device-plugin/docs/ddp/README.md

 ## Dynamic Device Personalization for Intel® Ethernet Controller X710
 For Intel® Ethernet Controller X710, a DDP package can be loaded into the NIC using i40e kernel driver and ethtool.
 Current device DDP state can be determined with DDPTool.

-### Recommended pre-requisites for SR-IOV Network Device plugin
+### Recommended pre-requisites for SR-IOV Network Device Plugin
  * Firmware: v8.30 or newer
  * Driver: i40e v2.7.26 or newer